jnozzi/cocoadev.com/markdown/AutomaticReleaseProperties.md

 ----

 I still don't like this idea, because it makes subclassing a dangerous operation.
-General/ReleaseInstancePropertiesForNSObject() causes the superclass to access any properties of its derived classes.
-Now, I understand that in a dynamic language like General/ObjC it's common for the superclass to access behavior that is overridden by a subclass, but here you're manipulating the actual data structure of the subclass.
+ReleaseInstancePropertiesForNSObject() causes the superclass to access any properties of its derived classes.
+Now, I understand that in a dynamic language like ObjC it's common for the superclass to access behavior that is overridden by a subclass, but here you're manipulating the actual data structure of the subclass.
 What if the subclass performs some super-special processing in     -dealloc?
 As a completely contrived example, this will break:

-extern General/NSMutableSet *freeLater; // A set of objects that we will free later
+extern NSMutableSet *freeLater; // A set of objects that we will free later

-@interface General/ClassA : General/NSObject
+@interface ClassA : NSObject
 {
-    @property General/NSString *label;
+    @property NSString *label;
 }

 @end

-@implementation General/ClassA
+@implementation ClassA

 - (void)dealloc
 {
-    General/ReleaseInstancePropertiesForNSObject(self);
+    ReleaseInstancePropertiesForNSObject(self);
     [super dealloc];

-    // As far as the author of General/ClassA is concerned, this should only
+    // As far as the author of ClassA is concerned, this should only
     // wind up freeing self.label.
 }

 @end

-// Someone else has come along and created General/ClassB, which derives
+// Someone else has come along and created ClassB, which derives
-// from General/ClassA.
+// from ClassA.
 It might be another person on the team, maintaining
 // the program three years from now.
 Who knows?

-@interface General/ClassB : General/ClassA
+@interface ClassB : ClassA
 {
-    @property General/LongTermObject *lto;
+    @property LongTermObject *lto;
 }

 @end

-@implementation General/ClassB
+@implementation ClassB

 - (void)dealloc
 {
-    // For some reason, General/LongTermObjects need to persist for a while
+    // For some reason, LongTermObjects need to persist for a while
-    // after their "containing" General/ClassB objects are destroyed.
+    // after their "containing" ClassB objects are destroyed.
 They're put on
     // the freeLater list and dealt with at another time.

-    // The author of General/ClassB doesn't know about the shortcut that the author
+    // The author of ClassB doesn't know about the shortcut that the author
-    // of General/ClassA took when writing -dealloc, so the following code will fail,
+    // of ClassA took when writing -dealloc, so the following code will fail,
     // despite the intentional lack of a call to [self setLto:nil].

-    General/LongTermObject *myLto = self.lto;
+    LongTermObject *myLto = self.lto;
     [super dealloc];
     [freeLater addObject:myLto];  // crashes with message to garbage object }